jaksticks/match_prediction/readme.md

 # Introduction

-The notebook poisson_model.ipynb creates a simple poisson model for predicting the Premier League season final rankings.
+The script src/dixon_coles.py can be used to evaluate the strenght of each football team in a given league and simulate season end rankings.
+Supported leagues currently are the English Premier League, Spanish La Liga and Finnish Veikkausliiga.

 # Final league position predictions